 - to build evidence and foster rigorous research and debate on how data and AI affect people and society;

-- to convene diverse voices to create a shared understanding of the ethical issues arising form data and AI;
+- to convene diverse voices to create a shared understanding of the ethical issues arising from data and AI;

 - to define and inform good practice in the design and deployment of data and AI.